Barbara Meadows MBACP MUKCP

 I have worked voluntarily for a counselling service for five years.

-I have my own private practice.
+I have had my own private practice since 2010.

 I keep up to date by attending various courses on anxiety, depression, medically unexplained symptoms (MUS) and trauma.